Most-Cited Authors on Climate Science

 News: 2009-11-19 I was interviewed about this website on The Current on CBC Radio 1, for their segment on James Hoggan's powerful new book Climate Cover-up.

-Their program notes include a link to play the audio podcast [28 min. mp3 - my segment starts at 14:45 - 17:25]
+Their program notes include a link to play the audio podcast [28 min. mp3 - my segment starts at 14:45 - 17:25] After me there is a 'rebuttal' segment with Lawrence Solomon.

-Note: My list includes all 37 people covered in Lawrence Solomon's The Deniers.
+Note: My list includes all 37 people covered in Lawrence Solomon's book The Deniers.
 I've noted "LSDeniers" beside these 37 names.

 My separate page for this group is here: